justintanner/universal-emacs-keybindings/README.md

 5. `false` tells the script to cancel a text selection if already started
 6. run the macro `macroBackwardsKillWord` (which runs multiple keys presses)

-### Leave apps that already have Emacs keybindings alone
+### Whitelist apps that already have Emacs keybindings

 In Hammerspoon add name of your app to the following list: